Isdavehill/Isdavehill/README.md

 🎯 Specialized in requirements gathering, user-centric design, and HTML/CSS/JS development

-💼 Experienced in React, Svelte, and Vue frameworks

 🤝 Believer in collaboration for building outstanding solutions

-🚀 Eager to contribute to impactful projects
+🚀 Eager to contribute to projects with social impact

-🌱 Always growing and learning in the ever-evolving tech world.
+🌱 Always learning in the ever-evolving tech world.

 ## Accessibility Champion

 As an advocate for accessibility, I'm committed to ensuring an inclusive digital world.
-Leveraging my expertise, I combine manual testing and automated tools to guarantee an accessible user experience.

 ## Making a Difference 🌍